nightwatchjs/mobile-helper-tool/README.md

     },
    }
    ```
-7. If testing on real-device, make sure latest version of Chrome/Firefox browsers are installed.
-Otherwise install them from Google Play Store.
+7. If testing on real-device:
+   1. Make sure latest version of Chrome/Firefox browsers are installed.
+If not, install them from Google Play Store.
+   2. [Turn on USB Debugging](https://developer.android.com/studio/debug/dev-options#enable) on your Android Device and connect it to your system via data cable.
 8. If testing on emulator, make sure `chromedriver-mobile/chromedriver` is present in your Nightwatch project's root dir.
-Otherwise, re-run the command in first step.
+If not present, re-run the command in first step.
 9. Run your nightwatch tests on Android mobile browsers:
    ```sh
     # for firefox